rubenv/broadcaster/README.md

 	// Invoked upon channel subscription, can be used to enforce access control
 	// for channels.
 	CanSubscribe func(data map[string]interface{}, channel string) bool

+	// Can be set to allow CORS requests.
+	CheckOrigin func(r *http.Request) bool

 	// Can be used to configure buffer sizes etc.
 	// See http://godoc.org/github.com/gorilla/websocket#Upgrader